Young Adult Leadership Advisory Board (LAB)

 “Leadership is not about the next election, it’s about the next generation.”

 The LAB reviews new candidates on a rolling basis throughout the year.
 We are looking for a diverse group of Leaders ages 17 to 30.
-Read more and apply through the form below.
+Read more about the LAB below, and apply through our LAB Application Form.

 What does the LAB do?